madhur/madhur.github.com/_posts/2020-08-21-debugging-ssl-issues.markdown

 ## Java Runtime parameters

 There are various runtime parameters which affect the SSL connectivity in Java.
-Watchout for these parameters, if you are facing SSL issue in a Java application.
+Watch out for these parameters, if you are facing SSL issue in a Java application.
 Note that, its just not enough to look at the arguments while starting the program, since these runtime parameters can be set at runtime too.

 For example, in one our client library, the following snippet of code disabled [Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) which caused problems with the TLS connections to virtual servers, in which multiple servers for different network names are hosted at a single underlying network address.